IamTechknow/d2sbackend/README.md

 * [] As a developer, I should be able to unit test the save generation
 * [] As a developer, I should be utilize CI to be able to push changes from Github into a staging or production cloud environment

+## Instructions
+To run this web application locally, clone this repo, open Intellij IDEA, and open the repository root directory.
+Go to the Application class and run the main method, now you may load the web app at localhost:8080.

 ## Notes

 Information about the Diablo II binary save file format may be found [here.](https://github.com/nokka/d2s)